20 Different Types of Flies in Arizona

 Although they move slowly, it is challenging to catch them in flight.
 Fireflies must ascend to the highest point after being caught to resume flying.

-This frequently means that one will amble to the tip of a raised finger before launching.
+This frequently means one will amble to the tip of a raised finger before launching.
 Finding a kinder insect on a warm summer night would be difficult.

-19. Flesh Fly
+12. Flesh Fly

-A forensic expert may be helped by the presence of adults and larvae at a crime scene to estimate how long a body has been there.
+The presence of adults and larvae at a crime scene may help a forensic expert estimate the length of time a body has been there.Â

 Sarcophaga adults have transparent wings and red eyes.
 Their thorax (‘shoulder area’) contains alternating metallic-looking black and gray patterns.
 The brownish-red tip and spiky hairs on the black abdomen’s end.